Compensatory SweatingTreatment Guide

 Q3How long do results last?
 Do I need repeated treatments?

-Results are long-term, even permanent.
+Results are long-term, even long-lasting.
 Sweat glands destroyed by thermal energy cannot regenerate.
 Over 95% of patients maintain good results after 1-2 years without frequent treatments.

 Q4Is the treatment painful?

 Pain is minimal.
-We use gentle painless techniques with local anesthesia.
-During treatment, you'll only feel warmth or slight pressure, with high comfort level.
+We use local anesthesia plus a gentle pain-relief medication via IV (no general anesthesia); during treatment you'll only feel warmth or slight pressure, with a high comfort level.

 Q5Which body parts can be treated?